aadarshb123/nixo-fde-slackbot/README.md

 - Verify Supabase URL/key are correct
 - Check tables exist (run `backend/schema.sql`)
 - Ensure pgvector extension is enabled: `CREATE EXTENSION IF NOT EXISTS vector;`
-- Enable real-time on `issue_groups` table

-**Frontend not updating:**
+**Frontend not updating in real-time:**
-- Check browser console for errors
+- Check browser console for errors and real-time connection logs
 - Verify `VITE_*` env vars match Supabase credentials
-- Ensure real-time is enabled in Supabase
+- Ensure real-time is enabled for BOTH tables:
+  - `issue_groups` - for new issues, merges, splits, status changes
+  - `message_groups` - for message additions/removals during splits and merges
+- Real-time subscriptions should show in browser console as "Issue group change detected" and "Message group change detected"

 **Grouping not working:**
 - Ensure embeddings are being stored (see above)